 We could successfully establish a Cas6b-independent crRNA maturation pathway in Haloferax cells.
-In this pathway icrRNAs are excised from a precursor with the help of tRNA processing enzymes, resulting in small RNAs active in the interference reaction.
-The icrRNAs are identical to the "natural" crRNAs except for the nature of the end groups.
+In this pathway, icrRNAs are excised from a precursor with the help of tRNA processing enzymes, resulting in small RNAs active in the interference reaction.
+The icrRNAs are identical to the natural crRNAs except for the nature of the end groups.

-Cas6b is only required for crRNA maturation in type I-B

-Using the independently generated crRNA we could show that Cas6b is not required for any other reactions besides crRNA processing in the prokarvotic immune system I-B. As soon as the crRNA is generated without Cas6b this protein is dispensable, since it is not required for the interference reaction.
-We previously showed that Cas6b copurifies with Cascade in Haloferax (22), this observation might be due to the fact, that the crRNA is incorporated into Cascade and that Cas6b is still bound to the crRNA thereby co-purifying with the FLAG tagged Cas7.
-But although it copurifies with Cas5 and Cas7 it is not required to be part of the I-B Cascade for activity.
-Thus the core part of the I-B Cascade seems to consist of Cas5.
-Cas7 and the crRNA.
+Cas6b Is Only Required for crRNA Maturation in Type I-B-Using the independently generated crRNA, we could show that Cas6b is not required for any other reactions besides crRNA processing in the prokaryotic immune system I-B. As soon as the crRNA is generated without Cas6b, this protein is dispensable, because it is not required for the interference reaction.
+We previously showed that Cas6b copurifies with Cascade in Haloferax (22), and this observation might be due to the fact that the crRNA is incorporated into Cascade and that Cas6b is still bound to the crRNA thereby co-purifying with the FLAGtagged Cas7.
+But although it copurifies with Cas5 and Cas7, it is not required to be part of the I-B Cascade for activity.
+Thus, the core part of the I-B Cascade seems to consist of Cas5, Cas7, and the crRNA.
 These results are confirmed by the observation that the 3' handle can be completely removed.
-Thus if the Cas6b protein is attached to Cascade via binding to the crRNA 3' handle, this interaction is not essential.
+Thus, if the Cas6b protein is attached to Cascade via binding to the crRNA 3' handle, this interaction is not essential.

-Essential parts of the 5' handle

-Recent reports on the structure of the E. coli Cascade complex revealed, that the first seven nucleotides of the crRNA 5' handle form a hook that interacts with the Cas5, Cas7 and Csel proteins (the homologous protein in Haloferax would be the Cas8b protein) (42-44).
-Our data clearly show that in the Haloferax I-B system the 5' handle is also an important part of the crRNA.
+Essential Parts of the 5' Handle-Recent reports on the structure of the E. coli Cascade complex revealed that the first seven nucleotides of the crRNA 5' handle form a hook that interacts with the Cas5, Cas7, and Cse1 proteins (the homologous protein in Haloferax would be the Cas8b protein) (42-44).
+Our data clearly show that in the Haloferax I-B system, the 5' handle is also an important part of the crRNA.
 Only the first nucleotide of the 5' handle can be mutated and deleted without loss of activity.
-This is in agreement with the in vivo situation where 3 different 5' handles are generated (Figure 1A.).
+This is in agreement with the in vivo situation where three different 5' handles are generated (Fig. 1A.).
 In the structural analyses reported for the I-E Cascade complex, the first nucleotide of the 5' handle interacts with Cas5 and Cas7 (42-44).
-In the Haloferax system this interaction does not seem to be crucial for the activity.
-However, all other deletions in the 5' handle abolished interference activity: deletions of the first two nucleotides, of three internal nucleotides and of all 5' handle nucleotides yield a non functional crRNA, confirming the importance of the 5' handle.
+In the Haloferax system, this interaction does not seem to be crucial for the activity.
+However, all other deletions in the 5' handle abolished interference activity as follows: deletions of the first two nucleotides, of three internal nucleotides, and of all 5' handle nucleotides yield a nonfunctional crRNA, confirming the importance of the 5' handle.